dendriel/rozsa-events-collector/README.md

 values will fall back to the general configuration values `custom-id` and `x-flow-custom` respectively.
 If no general configuration is defined, the default configuration will be used (`id` and `x-flow`).

-# Library Development

-## Modules

-- **lib** [rozsa-events-collector-starter] - main module with library source code
-- **demo-app** - application with library sample usage and tests
-- **demo-server** - minimal application with a collection endpoint

-## Running

-**demo-app** and **demo-server** run as plain spring-boot web applications.
-You may want to use the _services_ feature from Intellij to manage both apps running at the same time.

-The **library** may be developed and tested by using its unit tests or integration tests.
-Occasionally, it's interesting to use the demo-app and demo-server to validate some complex features.

-To publish the library locally use:

-`./gradlew :rozsa-events-collector-starter:publishToMavenLocal`

-## TODO

-- Add tests for flow name overriding
-- Allow to capture the same field in multiple flows

-## NTH
-- Allow to define reference values for the event (static key-value pairs in the BeginCollecting Annotation)
-- Allow simple operations over sets (like counting elements)
-- Allow to declare default flow name at class level
-- Define a custom collector for CollectField
-- Allow to append an event field or header if the event has finished with a failure

 # Importing the Library